 Doing this kind of daily, weekly, or monthly dive into your firm’s accounting requires a bit of automation to sort all of your transactions into the correct buckets.
 (Remember: assets, liabilities, and owner’s equity.)
 For the newbie solo practitioner or small firm owner, this means looking beyond just who owes you money to evaluate the firm’s financials from top to bottom.

 “When we use a package like Clio, which is fantastic, an accounting system on the back end can grab all those other costs,” said Amanda.
 “Imagine what difference that would make if you knew how much electricity cost you, how much you’re spending on mortgage interest.”

-That’s where accounting software—i.e. not an Excel spreadsheet—comes in.
+That’s where legal and trust accounting software—i.e. not an Excel spreadsheet—comes in.

 How to make the data count for your firm

 We know we need data, and we know we need that data organized in a meaningful way.
 How do we get it?